RomanKornev/dogs-vs-cats-redux/README.md

 # Dogs vs Cats
-Predict whether a given image is a cat or a dog with 99.7% accuracy.
+Predict whether a given image is of a cat or a dog with 99.7% accuracy.

 Kaggle: https://www.kaggle.com/c/dogs-vs-cats-redux-kernels-edition